 A digraph is a directed graph, and an arc is a directed edge.
 While we denote an undirected edge between vertices a and b equivalent by ab or ba, we denote an arc from a to b by (a, b), and an arc in the opposite direction by (b, a).
 A directed acyclic graph (dag) is transitive if, whenever (a, b) and (b, c) are arcs of the dag, (a, c) is also an arc.
-An undirected graph is a comparability graph if directions can be assigned to its edges so that the resulting digraph is a transitive dag, in which case this assignment is called a transitive orientation.
+An undirected graph is a comparability graph if directions can be assigned to its edges so that the resulting digraph is a transitive dag, in which case this assignment is called a transitive transiti

-We consider an undirected graph G to be a symmetric digraph, that is, if $xy \in E(G)$ then (x, y) and (y, x) are arcs of G. Two arcs (a, b) and (b, c) of an undirected graph G are called incompatible if ac is not an edge of G. We say, then, that (a, b) is incompatible with (b, c) and vice versa, or that ((a, b), (b, c)) is an incompatible pair.
-The incompatibility graph B_G of an undirected graph G is defined as follows: In B_G there is one vertex for each arc of G, and therefore we will (somewhat abusively) denote a vertex of B_G that corresponds to arc (a, b) of G by (a, b).
-For each edge ab of G, there are two adjacent vertices (a, b) and (b, a) in B_G .
-In addition, there is an edge between two vertices (a, b) and (b, c) of B_G if and only if arcs (a, b) and (b, c) are incompatible in G. We will refer to the edges of B_G of this latter type as incompatibilities.
-Thus except for the edges of the type (a, b)(b, a) all edges of B_G are incompatibilities.
-Since we consider an undirected graph to be a symmetric digraph, if (a, b)(b, c) is an edge (incompatibility) of B_G then (c, b)(b, a) is also an edge (incompatibility) of B_G .
-An example of a graph G and its incompatibility graph B_G is given in Figure 1.
+We consider an undirected graph G to be a symmetric digraph, that is, if $xy \in E(G)$ then (x,y) and (y,x) are arcs of G. Two arcs (a,b) and (b,c) of an undirected graph G are called incompatible if ac is not an edge of G. We say, then, that (a,b) is incompatible with (b,c) and vice versa, or that ((a,b),(b,c)) is an incompatible pair.
+The incompatibility graph B_G of an undirected graph G is defined as follows: In B_G there is one vertex for each arc of G, and therefore we will (somewhat abusively) denote a vertex of B_G that corresponds to arc (a,b) of G by (a,b).
+For each edge ab of G, there are two adjacent vertices (a,b) and (b,a) in B_G .
+In addition, there is an edge between two vertices (a,b) and (b,c) of B_G if and only if arcs (a,b) and (b,c) are incompatible in G. We will refer to the edges of B_G of this latter type as incompatibilities.
+Since we consider an undirected graph to be a symmetric digraph, if (a,b)(b,c) is an edge (incompatibility) of B_G then (c,b)(b,a) is also an edge (incompatibility) of B_G .
+An example of a graph G and its incompatibility graph G is given in Figure 1.